Calamari/sequel-orm/readme.md

 - tests for setThing(thing) will change thing.item_id
 - tests for setThings([thing]) will change thing.item_id and save that in db
 - make sure we only save changed attributes into db
+- take care of default value WHERE to set it?

 ### v0.2:
 - dont mark things as dirty if orignal state is met again